 How to Order Certified Court Transcripts

-1) Contact the Court Clerk assigned to handle documents in the jurisdiction the case occurred.
+1) Contact the Court Clerk assigned to handle documents in the jurisdiction where the case occurred.
 Confirm you have the case or docket number, the date and time of the proceeding, the parties involved, and the specific court that heard the case.
 Almost every courtroom today records audio and video of every case.
 Also, confirm your request for a DVD of the audio file.

 The cost and process of acquiring audio recordings vary with each jurisdiction.
 Most of the time, you can locate this information on the court clerk’s website.
 However, it’s best to confirm what you are ordering and the costs by speaking to an authorized employee in the clerk’s office.
 In our experience, most court clerk offices usually charge between $10 and $25 to burn a DVD of the court hearings.

-2) Place Your Order for the audio recording for the case you are interested in having it transcribed.
+2) Place Your Order for the audio recording for the case you are interested in having transcribed.
 Most county clerk offices and court systems contract with an outside vendor to install the AV equipment to record and store their audio and video files.

 Here is the document order form for the State Colorado as an example.

-3) Research and locate a U.S.- based legal transcription company that can professionally transcribe the file to a verbatim transcript format.
+3) Research and locate a U.S.-based legal transcription company that can professionally transcribe the file to a verbatim transcript format.
 Transcripts are available in either non-verbatim or verbatim (where every sound from every individual is noted) formats.
 You’ll want to order a verbatim transcription since this method is required if the transcripts will be used in any future court proceedings.

-Ditto Transcripts was founded and headquartered in Denver, Colorado, and uses only U.S.-based and experienced legal transcriptionists who’ve been extensively trained in legal transcription.
+Ditto Transcripts was founded and is headquartered in Denver, Colorado, and uses only U.S.-based and experienced legal transcriptionists who’ve been extensively trained in legal transcription.

 4) Once you confirm the specifics of the audio file and have it in your possession, you can place your transcription order.
 Uploading your file online is the most common way to request a transcript of a court proceeding from a legal transcription services company like Ditto Transcripts.